 This is just a sample of what I experience at Unique LA.
 Don’t forget this is a market with 350 vendors.
 It is something you have to see by yourself.

-Note: I have used postcards, business cards and brochures from some businesses in this post.
-Most of these sell their goods online, thru Etsy shops or in specialty stores.
+Note: I have used postcards, business cards, and brochures from some businesses in this post.
+Most of these sell their goods online, through Etsy shops, or in specialty stores.
 Support independent and small business whenever is possible.